Alternate Fighter: Expanded

 3rd-level Guerrilla Archetype feature

 You learn certain Exploits at the Fighter levels noted in the table below.
-They don't count against your total number of Exploits Known and they cannot be switched upon gaining
+They don't count against your total number of Exploits Known and cannot be switched for other Exploits:

 Fighter Level Exploit